TheAxeC/machine-learning-techniques-for-flow-based-network-intrusion-detection-systems/README.md

-# Bachelor-thesis-ML-IPS
+# Bachelor-thesis-ML-IDS
-My Bachelor thesis for Bachelor Computer Science at UHasselt: An Intrusion detection (and prevention) system using machine learning approaches.
+My Bachelor thesis for Bachelor Computer Science at UHasselt: An Intrusion detection system using machine learning approaches.

 ## Installation
  The IDS has only been tested on UNIX based systems.
 The IDS requires several python packages.
 These are all listed in `code/pip_requirements_unix.txt`.
 The main required elements are: